Experienced Business Analyst Interview Questions and Answers

 • Preconditions: Describe any conditions that must be true before the use case can start.

-• Postcondition: Describe the state of the system after the use case execution.
+• Postconditions: Describe the state of the system after the use case execution.

-• Normal Flow: Happy path – series of actions/interactions between System and actor.
+• Normal Flow: The happy path — series of actions/interactions between system and actor.

 • Exceptions: List any exceptional situations that may arise and how the system should handle them.